cypress-io/cypress-documentation/content/guides/references/configuration.md

 It is possible to customize the devServer and provide your own function for custom or advanced setups.

-The devServer function receives a `cypressDevServerConfig` argument:
+The devServer function receives a `cypressConfig` argument:

 :::cypress-config-example{noJson}